What to Know Before Signing Her Up for Sleepaway Camp

 Now's the time to start planning her summer.

-It’s the holiday season, so there’s plenty of time to think about sleepaway camp, right?
-It may feel premature to start planning, but many camps host open houses and begin sign-ups as early as January.
-If you’re planning on sending the kids to sleepaway for a week or more, you’ll want to start mentally prepping now.
-Here’s what to think about before deciding:
+If you’re planning on sending the kids to sleepaway camp next summer for a week or more, you’ll want to start prepping now.
+Here’s what to consider before choosing a camp:

-Has she slept at a friend’s house or spent any time away from you, even for a day?
+Has she slept at a friend’s house or spent time away from you?
 Does she have friends or a sibling going to the same camp?
 Can she do things on her own without a lot of adult assistance?
-Does she want to go?
-There’s no perfect age to send your kids to sleepaway camp.
-But these questions will help you figure out if the time is right.
+Does she actually want to go?
+There’s no perfect age, but these questions will help you determine if the time is right.

 Figure out your budget.